 8. Crypto Exchanges

 One of the main reasons blockchain is so secure is that it eliminates human intermediaries.
 That means there are reduced risks of human error, corruption, or data breaches.
 Several tech companies are working on utilizing this trait by creating entire exchanges for cryptocurrencies on Blockchain.
-These companies aim to create platforms that operate without the need for a third-party clearinghouse.
+These companies aim to create platforms that operate without needing a third-party clearinghouse.

 9. Digital Advertising

-Modern digital advertising is an industry within its own right.
-You can see digital advertising everywhere from search engines like Google to social media platforms like Facebook and Instagram.
-The problem is, all these ads consume more data, and make websites load slower.
+Modern digital advertising is an industry in its own right.
+You can see digital advertising everywhere, from search engines like Google to social media platforms like Facebook and Instagram.
+The problem is that all these ads consume more data and make websites load slower.
 One of the ways blockchain companies like Brave are handling this problem is by introducing a different advertising ecosystem.

-Brave operates a blockchain-based browser, encouraging advertisers to directly list with brave instead of intermediaries like Facebook or Google.
-Advertisers get to show their ads, and webmasters get compensation as well, using BAT or basic attention tokens.
+Brave operates a blockchain-based browser, encouraging advertisers to directly list with Brave instead of intermediaries like Facebook or Google.
+Advertisers get to show their ads, and webmasters also get compensation using BAT or basic attention tokens.

 10. Car Sales and Leases

-Coming back to the financial industry for a moment, one area that has particular potential for blockchain is car sales and financing.
-The current process is extremely fragmented.
+Returning to the financial industry for a moment, one area with particular potential for blockchain is car sales and financing.
+The current process is highly fragmented.
 Selling, buying, or leasing a vehicle can be quite an ordeal as things currently stand.
-Companies like Visa have been looking into using blockchain to streamline the process as far back as 2015.
-The idea is to let customers choose a car, and enter the transaction on a blockchain ledger.
-Once the car is in-hand, the customer can sign off on the lease and insurance agreements, which the ledger automatically updates.
-Essentially, you just click, sign, and drive.
+Companies like Visa have been looking into using blockchain to streamline the process since 2015.
+The idea is to let customers choose a car and enter the transaction on a blockchain ledger.
+Once the vehicle is in hand, the customer can sign off on the lease and insurance agreements, which the ledger automatically updates.
+Essentially, you click, sign, and drive.

 11. Academics and Education

-Verifying academic credentials, from primary schooling to university, is still heavily dependent on manual, on-paper checking and documentation.
-The process can be time-consuming, and fairly difficult if you’re not in your country of origin.
-Blockchain technology can help make academic verification universal, and virtually instantaneous.
+Verifying academic credentials, from primary schooling to university, heavily depends on manual, on-paper checking and documentation.
+The process can be time-consuming and fairly tricky if you’re not in your country of origin.
+Blockchain technology can help make academic verification universal and virtually instantaneous.
 Using blockchain environments, schools and universities can add your student records to the ledger, which you can access from practically anywhere.

 12. Cloud Computing

 Blockchain offers unique opportunities to crowdsource cloud computing.
-For example, a blockchain-based project named Golem offers users the option to get tokens in return for renting out their CPU processing capacity.
+For example, a blockchain-based Golem project allows users to get tokens in return for renting out their CPU processing capacity.
 Other projects like Ethereum focus on allowing everyday PC users to mine in competition with large-scale operations.
-Even CRM tools like Salesforce have announced their interest in using blockchain to share data and execute smart contracts.
+CRM tools like Salesforce have announced their interest in using blockchain to share data and execute smart contracts.

 13. Stock Trading

-Over the past 20 years, or so, regulators and financial bodies have been making constant efforts to streamline trading, selling, and buying stocks on an exchange.
-Modern blockchain technology can offer a better solution than any other form of technology.
-Using blockchain, exchanges can automate the buying, selling, or trading process, as well as make it more secure.
-Banks like ABN AMRO have already worked on blockchain apps that can store a user’s funds in a blockchain ledger for stock trading.
+Over the past 20 years, regulators and financial bodies have been constantly trying to streamline trading, selling, and buying stocks on an exchange.
+Modern blockchain technology can offer a better solution than any other technology like ztec100.com or NLP.
+Using blockchain, exchanges can automate the buying, selling, or trading process and make it more secure.
+Banks like ABN AMRO have already worked on blockchain apps to store users’ funds in a blockchain ledger for stock trading.

 14. Cloud Storage

 Modern cloud storage works by storing users’ data in a centralized server.
 This means that all this data lives on one system.
 If hacked, the data breach could be catastrophic.
-Enter blockchain, making data storage more decentralized and reducing the vulnerability it has to cyberattacks.
+Enter blockchain, making data storage more decentralized and reducing its cyberattack vulnerability.
 Many companies are crowdsourcing cloud hosting to individuals, rewarding them in cryptocurrency for offering up their storage capacity in Blockchain.

 15. Entertainment Rights and Intellectual Property

 The entertainment and music industry loses millions in revenue to digital piracy and inadequate distribution mediums.
 This means they have to face a violation of their intellectual property rights without receiving due compensation.
 Blockchain tools like Muzika aim to help entertainment entrepreneurs monetize their content.
-Such tools allow for a fairer distribution of content, as well as a way to reward content creators for their hard work.
+Such tools allow for a fairer distribution of content and a way to reward content creators for their hard work.

 Blockchain has earned the nickname “Internet 2.0”.
 Just imagine the impact commercial internet services have had on our lives.
-I can order out, shop, call for assistance, get entertainment on demand, and make payments using the internet only.
-Imagine the kind of impact a reimagination of the internet can have on the modern digital landscape.
-The potential is too great for blockchain to be ultimately anything less than the dominant technology on our planet.
+I can order out, shop, call for assistance, get entertainment on demand, and make payments using the Internet only.
+Imagine the impact a reimagination of the internet can have on the modern digital landscape.
+The potential is too great for blockchain to be anything less than our planet’s dominant technology ultimately.